-The TLV320AlC3105 also includes functionality to detect when the user switches on or off the de-emphasis or digital audio processing functions, to first (1) soft-mute the DAC volume control, (2) change the operation of the digital effects processing, and (3) soft-unmute the part.
+The TLV320AIC3104 also includes functionality to detect when the user changes the selection of de-emphasis or digital audio processing functionality.
+When the new selection is detected, the TLV320AIC3104 (1) soft-mutes the DAC volume control, (2) changes the operation of the digital effects processing to match the new selection, and (3) soft-unmutes the device.
 This avoids any possible pop/clicks in the audio output due to instantaneous changes in the filtering.
 A similar algorithm is used when first powering up or powering down the DAC.
 The circuit begins operation at power up with the volume control muted, then soft-steps it up to the desired volume level.
 At power down, the logic first soft-steps the volume down to a mute level, then powers down the circuitry.

-10.3.3.3.5 Increasing DAC Dynamic Range
+10.3.4.5 Increasing DAC Dynamic Range

-The TLV320AlC3105 allows trading off dynamic range with power consumption.
-The DAC dynamic range can be increased by writing to page 0, register 109 bits D7-D6.
-The lowest DAC current setting is the default, and the dynamic range is displayed in the datasheet table.
+The TLV320AIC3104 allows trading off dynamic range with power consumption.
+The DAC dynamic range can be increased by writing to page 0, register 109, bits D7-D6.
+The lowest DAC current setting is the default, and the dynamic range is displayed in the AUDIO DAC - Differential Line Output section of the Electrical Characteristics table.
 Increasing the current can increase the DAC dynamic range by up to 1.5 dB.

-10.3.3.3.6 Analog Output Common-Mode Adjustment
+10.3.4.6 Analog Output Common-mode Adjustment

-The output common-mode voltage and output range of the analog output are determined by an internal bandgap reference, in contrast to other codecs that may use a divided version of the supply.
+The output common-mode voltage and output range of the analog output are determined by an internal band-gap reference, in contrast to other codecs that may use a scaled version of the analog supply.
 This scheme is used to reduce the coupling of noise that may be on the supply (such as 217-Hz noise in a GSM cellphone) into the audio signal path.

-However, due to the possible wide variation in analog supply range (2.7 V-3.6 V), an output common-mode voltage setting of 1.35 V, which would be used for a 2.7 V supply case, would be overly conservative if the supply is actually much larger, such as 3.3 V or 3.6 V. In order to optimize device operation, the TLV320AlC3105 includes a programmable output common-mode level, which can be set by register programming to a level most appropriate to the actual supply range used by a particular customer.
+However, due to the possible wide variation in analog supply range (2.7 V-3.6 V), an output common-mode voltage setting of 1.35 V, which would be used for a 2.7 V supply case, would be overly conservative if the supply is actually much larger, such as 3.3 V or 3.6 V. In order to optimize device operation, the TLV320AIC3104 includes a programmable output common-mode level, which can be set by register programming to a level most appropriate to the actual supply range used by a particular customer.
 The output common-mode level can be varied among four different values, ranging from 1.35 V (most appropriate for low supply ranges, near 2.7 V) to 1.8 V (most appropriate for high supply ranges, near 3.6 V).
-Note that there is also some limitation on the range of DVDD voltage as well in determining which setting is most appropriate.
+Note that the recommended DVDD voltage is dependent on the CM setting, as shown in Table 4.